Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 == K-Map Strategy: Optimal Grouping

-#Block(color: yellow)[
-  *Step-by-step grouping strategy:*
+*Grouping rules:*

-  + Mark all 1s in the K-map
+1. Mark all 1s in the K-map
-  + Find cells that can *only* be covered by one group (essential)
+2. Find essential groups (cells covered by only one group)
-  + Group these with largest possible rectangles
-  + Cover remaining 1s with largest possible groups
+3. Cover remaining 1s with largest rectangles (8, 4, 2, 1)
-  + Minimize overlap (but overlap is allowed!)
-  + Verify all 1s are covered
-]

-#Block(color: blue)[
-  *Pro tips:*
-  - Start with isolated 1s (they need their own groups)
-  - Look for groups of 8, then 4, then 2
-  - Remember wraparound on all edges
+4. Use wraparound on edges and corners
-  - Corner cells can also form groups ($2 times 2$ block) ]
+5. Minimize overlap but allow if needed

 == K-Maps with Don't-Care Conditions